ANITA SARKEESIAN'S EIGHT POINTS FOR FIXING VIDEO GAMES

-> Include more female characters of colour.
+> Include more female characters of color.
 (To be honest, this applies to both sexes, as this wonderful piece on Kotaku, "Video Games' Blackness Problem", explores.)

 > Animate women appropriately, so that they're not all jiggles and wiggles.

-> Include female enemies, and don't have them overly sexualised, either.
+> Include female enemies, and don't have them overly sexualized, either.

 All fine points.
 No arguments from me.
-But you can bet that, somewhere else on the internet, dudes are going spare over this.
+But you can bet that, somewhere else on the internet, dudes are going crazy over this.

 THE BRINGER OF THE "WU-POCALYPSE" IS A RIGHT GOOD LAUGH

-"Jace Connors", who crashed his mum's car and subsequently claimed that Wu had tampered with the vehicle, is actually 20-year-old Maine funny man Jan Rankowski.
+"Jace Connors," who crashed his mom's car and subsequently claimed that Wu had tampered with the vehicle, is actually 20-year-old Maine funny man Jan Rankowski.
 As revealed in a Buzzfeed interview this week, Rankowski was simply trying to get a rise out of the handful of keyboard warriors still pursuing the Gamergate agenda that the industry, foremost its press, is corrupt.
-But how the worm did turn, as those same angry young dudes rounded on Rankowski for daring to troll them – and now he's afraid.
+But how the worm did turn, as those same angry young dudes rounded on Rankowski for daring to troll them—and now he's afraid.

 That's right.
 A guy who, for a joke, had a woman fearing (again) for her life, is now being attacked by Gamergate's still-active antagonists himself.
 He told Buzzfeed: "I didn't take this situation seriously, but I see what it means now to be in the other person's shoes.
 What her life must feel like.
 I have this newfound respect for the people who are having to deal with Gamergate, Brianna Wu and Anita [Sarkeesian]."

-Unless Jan's been forced from his home for his own safety and subjected to endless days of threatening social media messaging, I doubt he really knows what the women at the epicentre of Gamergate's hate campaign have really been through.
-But what the hell: if a lesson's been learned, it's one less dickhead for the sane to concern themselves with.
+Unless Jan's been forced from his home for his own safety and subjected to endless days of threatening social media messaging, I doubt he really knows what the women at the epicenter of Gamergate's hate campaign have really been through.
+But what the hell: If a lesson's been learned, it's one less dickhead for the sane to concern themselves with.

 THERE'S A NEW TRAILER FOR 'BATMAN: ARKHAM KNIGHT'

 Watch it above, if you like.
 Arkham Knight is the third Batman game from Rocksteady, following the excellent Asylum and City.
 It'll probably be brilliant, even with Scarecrow as, seemingly, the Big Bad.
 Bit dark though, isn't it?
-I mean, I know that's the point; but wouldn't it be ace if someone did justice to those Adam West-era scraps, using Arkham's free-flowing combat system?
-Knight is released in June, touch wood.
+I mean, I know that's the point; but wouldn't it be great if someone did justice to those Adam West-era scraps, using Arkham's free-flowing combat system?
+Knight is released in June, fingers crossed.

 One of the scariest games of 2014 just got a little bigger.
-'The Assignment' DLC is available from the 10th of March.
+'The Assignment' DLC is available March 10.

 SOME NEW GAMES CAME OUT

 Dragon Ballers of some years' standing will likely relish the opportunity of putting themselves into the game beside its parade of magnificently maned magical pugilists.
-But those cold to the adventures of – let me see – Goku, Nappa, Trunks et al (all of whom you'll meet early doors) will wonder what the actual fuck is going on with all this silliness, before closing the application and getting back to chasing llamas on Alto's Adventure.
+But those cold to the adventures of—let me see—Goku, Nappa, Trunks, et al. will wonder what the actual fuck is going on with all this silliness, before closing the application and getting back to chasing llamas on Alto's Adventure.

-I'll confess to jumping once during Revelations 2's campaign – right near the beginning of Claire's half, a mean ol' mutant man pops up from behind some shelving, and I may have accidentally streaked my kecks.
-But for the most part this is straight action-horror fare, more in the vein of Resident Evil 4 than earlier instalments.
+I'll confess to jumping once during Revelations 2's campaign right near the beginning of Claire's half, a mean ol' mutant man pops up from behind some shelving, and I may have accidentally streaked my jeans.
+But for the most part this is straight action-horror fare, more in the vein of Resident Evil 4 than earlier installments.
 Barry's armed to the teeth and takes out his enemies with ease; Claire has to be stealthier, but even with limited firepower there's nothing to really challenge anyone's progress through this first chapter, on regular difficulty at least.
-Once those two hours are done, there's Raid mode (information on that here) to pass the time until chapter two, "Contemplation", arrives on the 4th of March.
+Once those two hours are done, there's Raid mode (information on that here) to pass the time until chapter two, "Contemplation," arrives on March 4.